 Reusability: The Key to Making Human Life Multi-Planetary

 “If one can figure out how to effectively reuse rockets just like airplanes, the cost of access to space will be reduced by as much as a factor of a hundred.
 A fully reusable vehicle has never been done before.
 That really is the fundamental breakthrough needed to revolutionize access to space.”

 SpaceX believes a fully and rapidly reusable rocket is the pivotal breakthrough needed to substantially reduce the cost of space access.
-SpaceX’s Falcon 9 rocket currently carries a list price of about $54 million.
-However, the cost of fuel for each flight is only around $200,000—about 0.4% of the total.
 The majority of the launch cost comes from building the rocket, which flies only once.
-Compare that to a commercial airliner.
-Each new plane costs about the same as Falcon 9, but can fly multiple times per day, and conduct tens of thousands of flights over its lifetime.
+Compare that to a commercial airliner – each new plane costs about the same as Falcon 9, but can fly multiple times per day, and conduct tens of thousands of flights over its lifetime.
 Following the commercial model, a rapidly reusable space launch vehicle could reduce the cost of reaching Earth orbit by a hundredfold.

 Grasshopper Reusability Test Program